dogusAkaydin/donation-analytics/README.md

       the donor's name and zip code.
       In addition, define a donation group with a key (i.e. `groupID`) which is composed of the recipient, donor's zip code and the donation year.
-   2. If the record is not valid return null.
+   1. If the record is not valid return null.
-2. If a valid record is returned proceed to the next step.
+1. If a valid record is returned proceed to the next step.
 Otherwise loop back to Step 1.
-3. Check if the donor is a repeat donor.
+1. Check if the donor is a repeat donor.
-   A donor is a repeat donor if it's `donorID` is found as a key in `donors` hash-map, which maps each `donorID` to a set of years that the donor donated within.<sup>\*<sup>.
+   A donor is a repeat donor if it's `donorID` is found as a key in `donors` hash-map, which maps each `donorID` to a set of years that the donor donated within<sup>\*<sup>.
    1. If the donor is a repeat donor,
     1. Append the donation amount to a list hash-mapped to this `groupID`.
-      2. Increment a running sum, which is hash-mapped to this `groupID`, by this donation amount.
+    1. Increment a running sum, which is hash-mapped to this `groupID`, by this donation amount.
-      3. Compute the desired percentile value and emit the updated values in the format requested.
+    1. Compute the desired percentile value and emit the updated values in the format requested.
-   2. If the donor is not a repeat donor, add that donor to the `donors` hash-map.
+   1. If the donor is not a repeat donor, add that donor to the `donors` hash-map.
-5. Add the donation year of that donor to its corresponding set of donation years.
+1. Add the donation year of that donor to its corresponding set of donation years.
-6. Loop back to Step 1.
+1. Loop back to Step 1.

-<sup>\*<sup>   *Dealing with ambiguity*:
-               By default, this set of years include all the years donor has made any donation to any recipient.
-               The challenge rules, however, state that

-               >if a donor had previously contributed to any recipient listed in the `itcont.txt` file in any *prior* calendar year, that donor is considered a repeat donor.
-               (*emphasis* is mine)

-               This means that, if a donor has donated multiple times only within the current year, those donations are NOT counted as repeat donations.
-               However, multiple donations within a prior year gets counted as repeat.
-               This does not really make much sense.
-Nevertheless, I devised the command line option `-s`, which sets `strictRepeat == True`, to allow for this type of an accounting, just in case.

-<sup>\*\*<sup> As per the challenge rules, there is no distiction made here as to which recipient
-               the donor donates to -- donations to any recipent qualifies as a repeat donation.

 [Back to Table of contents](README.md#table-of-contents)